Amy Margolis, Ph.D.

 Bruce Ramphal, ScB

 Bruce graduated from Brown University in 2019 with a Sc.B in neuroscience.
 While an undergraduate, Bruce worked with Drs.
 Chad Sylvester, Cynthia Rogers, and Christopher Smyser at Washington University School of Medicine investigating associations between socioeconomic status, neonatal resting-state functional connectivity, and later behavioral outcomes.
-He joined the EBB Lab in July 2019 as a research assistant where he performs data analysis and collection.
+He joined the EBB Lab in July 2019 as a research assistant where he performed data analysis and collection.
 He is interested in the biological mechanisms by which structural inequality affects child cognitive and emotional development, as well as interventions to prevent these health disparities.
+Bruce is currently pursuing a medical degree at Harvard Medical School.

 Ena Selmanovic, BS

 Ena graduated from Boston University in 2017 with a BS in Business Administration.
 After working for two years, she decided to transition her education and career towards neuroscience and psychology.
-Since fall 2019, Ena has been taking additional coursework at the CUNY Graduate Center and Hunter College, while also volunteering in the EBB Lab.
-She has been assisting with MRI data collection for our study on prenatal bisphenol exposure, maternal brain function, and peripartum depression, as well as conducting neuropsychological testing for our study on socioeconomic status and the neurobiology of reading.
+Since fall 2019, Ena took additional coursework at the CUNY Graduate Center and Hunter College, while also volunteering in the EBB Lab.
+She assisted with MRI data collection for our study on prenatal bisphenol exposure, maternal brain function, and peripartum depression, and conducted neuropsychological testing for our study on socioeconomic status and the neurobiology of reading.
+Ena is currently pursuing a master of social work at Hunter College.

 Nur Emanet, MA

 Nur received her BA from Bogazici University, Istanbul and her MA in Clinical Psychology from Teachers College, Columbia University.
-Currently, she is coordinating Dr. Beebe and Dr. Herbstman's NIEHS funded project: "Prenatal endocrine-disrupting chemicals and social/cognitive risk in mothers and infants: potential biologic pathways."
-In the EBB Lab, Nur helps with conducting neuropsychological assessments for our current study about the effects of socioeconomic status on the neurobiology of reading.
+She coordinated Dr. Beebe and Dr. Herbstman's NIEHS funded project: "Prenatal endocrine-disrupting chemicals and social/cognitive risk in mothers and infants: potential biologic pathways."
+In the EBB Lab, Nur helped with conducting neuropsychological assessments for our study about the effects of socioeconomic status on the neurobiology of reading.

 Sarah Banker, BA